Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_vanity_url.md

 ---
-title: Marketplace custom URL
+title: Customize Marketplace URL
-linkTitle: Marketplace  custom URL
+linkTitle: Customize Marketplace URL
-weight: 30
+weight: 35
 ---

-Expose your marketplace to a specific URL on your domain to match your brand.
+Provide your own custom domain for the Marketplace.

 ## Before you start

-You must have platform Administrator credentials to be able to update the marketplace settings.
+* You must have platform Administrator credentials to be able to update the marketplace settings.

-You must have some IT rights to update your company Domain Name System (DNS) configuration.
+* You must have appropriate IT rights to update your company's Domain Name System (DNS) configuration.

 ## Objectives

-Learn how to customize the maketplace URL, create your certificate and udpate your DNS configuration to connect to a custom marketplace URL.
+Learn how to customize the Marketplace URL in three easy steps:

+1. Add a custom URL in Marketplace Settings.
+2. Generate a TLS certificate.
+3. Configure your DNS.

-## Customize the marketplace URL in settings
+## Add a custom URL in Marketplace Settings

+To add a custom URL to the Marketplace:

-Naviagte to platform.axay.com > Organization > Marketplace > Settings.
+1. Navigate to *platform.axway.com > Organization > Marketplace > Settings*.

-Change *Marketplace URL* field value from Subdomain to URL.
+2. Select **URL** in the Marketplace URL drop-down menu.

-Enter the URL for your marketplace.
+3. Enter the URL for the Marketplace.
+4. Save your changes.

-## Generate your certificate
+## Generate a TLS certificate

-The certificate will be used to validate the TLS connection with the marketplace.
-It is required to use a certificate authority (Verisign, DigiCert, Entrust...) to sign the certificate to avoid getting the "Not secure" warning when navigating to the marketplace.
+This certificate will be used to validate the TLS connection with the marketplace.
+It is recommended that you use a reputable certificate authority (Verisign, DigiCert, Entrust...) to sign your certificate to avoid the "Not secure" warning when navigating to the Marketplace.

-We accept only PEM format certificate.
-Be sure to include the intermediate CA and the key in the certificate to be able to correctly read the certificate information.
+Only the PEM format certificate is accepted.
+Be sure to include the intermediate CA and the key in the certificate to correctly read the certificate information.

-Step 1- Create you certificate
+### Step 1 - Create your certificate

-It is requited to use a certificate authority to sign your certificate.
-We also accept self-signed certificate but they are not recommended for production environment.
+It is required that you use a certificate authority to sign your certificate.
+Self-signed certificate are also accepted, but they are not recommended for a production environment.

-Sample for self-signed certificate creation
+Self-signed certificate creation example:

 ```shell
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out certificate.pem -sha256 -days 365 -nodes